Possessed by a Demon

 If a born-again believer is faithful to God, he can never be possessed by a demon.
-But if he decided, at a later time, to reject God and commit blasphemy against His Spirit, he can be certainly possessed by a demon.
+But if he decided, at a later time, to reject God and commit blasphemy against the Holy Spirit, he can certainly get possessed by a demon.

 An example of this is King Saul.
 The Bible records that Saul not only was converted but that he also prophesied with the prophets: “And it happened, when all who knew him formerly saw that he indeed prophesied among the prophets, that the people said to one another, “What is this that has come upon the son of Kish?
 Is Saul also among the prophets?”
 Then a man from there answered and said, “But who is their father?”
 Therefore it became a proverb: “Is Saul also among the prophets?”
 And when he had finished prophesying, he went to the high place” (1 Samuel 10:11-13).

 But later on, Saul chose to follow the path of pride.
 And he lost his connection with God in the process and committed the sin of blasphemy against the Holy Spirit (1 Samuel 13:14).
-And as a result, “the spirit of the LORD departed” from him (1 Samuel 16:14) and an evil spirit or demon afflicted him (1 Samuel 16:14).
+Consequently, “the spirit of the LORD departed” from him (1 Samuel 16:14) and an evil spirit or demon afflicted him (1 Samuel 16:14).

 It was not that the Spirit of God left Saul arbitrarily; but rather that King Saul rebelled against His leadership, and consciously withdrew himself from the protection of God.
 This must be understood in relation to Psalm 139:7 and with the principle of freedom of choice.
 God doesn’t force Himself on people.
 He respects their wishes and says, “choose this day whom you will serve” (Joshua 24:15).